Our Team

 “Na wai ho’i ka ‘ole o ke akamai, he alahele i ma’a i ka hele ‘ia e o’u mau makua.”
 (Who would not be wise on a path walked upon by my parents and ancestors?)

-Born and raised on the island of Molokaʻi, Kawaipuna “Puna” Kalipi has ties to Manaʻe and Hoʻolehua.
+• Born and raised on the island of Molokaʻi, Kawaipuna “Puna” Kalipi has ties to Manaʻe and Hoʻolehua.
 Puna is the daughter of William “Tubz” Kalipi Jr. and Barbara Leinaʻala Hanchett Kalipi.
-As General Manager of the Molokai Heritage Trust, Puna brings deep cultural grounding, community connection, and a steadfast commitment to protecting what makes Molokaʻi, Molokaʻi.
+As the Director of Development, Acquisitions, and Strategy of the Molokai Heritage Trust, Puna brings deep cultural grounding, community connection, and a steadfast commitment to protecting what makes Molokaʻi, Molokaʻi.

 With a strong foundation in community and ʻike Hawaiʻi, Puna is a proud graduate of Pūnana Leo o Molokai, Ke Kula Kaiapuni o Kualapuʻu, and Kamehameha Schools Kapālama.
 She holds dual Bachelor’s degrees in Hawaiian Studies and Psychology from the University of Hawaiʻi at Mānoa, where she is currently pursuing a PhD in Political Science.